You Should Always be Satisfied With Your Heating and Cooling Maintenance

 As a paying customer, a homeowner has the right to professional service performed to their complete satisfaction.
 This 10-point checklist can help you to know for sure that your HVAC contractor adheres to high standards of service.

 - Permits: Find out if the contractor will be acquiring the necessary building or renovation permits, or if you are required to do it.
-It often facilitates things for the contractor to take care of this necessity.
+Asking often facilitates a conversation with the contractor and they are able to take care of this necessity.

 - Contract: Read the contract agreement between you and the contractor.
 If there is something you don't agree with or don't understand, ASK QUESTIONS BEFORE YOU SIGN.